AliceWonderMiscreations/SimpleCache/API.md

   This function is _not_ part of PSR-16.
 It takes the `$key` parameter supplied to it and returns what the obfuscated key used with the cache engine would look like.
 It is useful for debugging.

+### TTL Notes with `set()` and `setMultiple()`

+When given a value of `0` the extending class should use the maximum TTL the cache engine will cache for.

+When given a value of `-1` this abstract will take 15% of the currently defined default TTL and if that is >= 900 seconds, it takes a random number between 0 and that number and either ads it or subtracts if from the default TTL to use with the key being set.
+This is done to allow automated expiration staggering when many records are set at once, such as with cache warming, so they do not all expire at the same time.

 Abstract Class Abstract Methods